harrytien107/Telegram-Bot-Control-Computer/README.md

 1. Ensure **Chromedriver** matches your browser version.
 Check again if Selenium fails to launch.
 2. Make sure the paths (`CHROME_DRIVER_PATH`, `BRAVE_PATH`, `USER_DATA_DIR`, `nircmdc.exe`) are entered correctly.
 3. Do not share your **Telegram Token** publicly to avoid unauthorized control of your bot.
+4. If you get error message "Telegram.error.Timeout: Timed out".
+You just need to Revoke old token and Renew new token, then everything will be fine.

 ---